-This project challenges the media's view of the look of someone living with symptoms of a mental illness, and informs with a true and corrected view.
+The project challenges our views of someone living with symptoms of a mental illness, and informs with a true and corrected view.
 A key to living well with any disability, is not to be burdened with fear of stigma, but rather to have loving acceptance and inspiring role models.
 This project hopes to encourage those who are on their path to recovery, as well as their families.

 Goal of the 99 Portraits

-No Labels: The 99 faces are unidentified.
+No Labels: All 99 faces are unidentified.
 There are 33 individuals on the schizophrenia spectrum, 33 on the bipolar spectrum, 33 who love them.
-But you can not determine who has each experience.
-No one is labeled to reinforce that symptoms are not the person.
+But… you can’t determine who has each experience.
+No one is labeled, to reinforce that symptoms are not the person.
 These portraits honor all faces, regardless of the presence of a mental illness.

 Diversity of the US population is mirrored in 99 Faces using the 2010 Census Data, ages range from 3 years old to individuals in their 90th year, and includes individuals from every walk of life: 22 Vets, 6 PhDs, 4 Artists, 8 Lawyers, 6 Authors, as well as MBAs, CEOs, brothers, sisters, mothers, fathers, friends, etc.

-Common Humanity: The goal is to the reveal beauty, individuality and happiness within all individuals…. regardless of their experiences with BP-SZ-Normal symptoms.
-The photography captures personality and spirit, images which reach from the individual to create a connection with the viewer.
+Common Humanity: Beauty, individuality and happiness is within all individuals…. regardless of their experiences with BP-SZ-Normal symptoms.
+The photography captures personality and spirit.
+Images reach from the individual to the viewer to create a connection.